tomasbasham/tomasbasham.github.io/_posts/2014-02-07-creating-p2p-connections-with-websockets.md

 `onmessage` callback fires.
 The callback receives an event object where the actual message is accessible via the data property.

-## Sending Messages to the Server
+### Sending Messages to the Server

 With the connection and callbacks setup we can send messages and other binary data to the server.
 All types of data are send via the send method, a property of the connection object.
 The easiest type of data to send is a string which can be passed to the send message as is.

-    connection.send ( "message" );
+{% highlight javascript %}
+  connection.send('message');
+{% endhighlight %}

 However binary data can also be send to the server using either a blob or an array buffer.
 These objects are passed into the send method just as a string is.

-## Server Side
+### Server Side

 On the server side a technology capable of sustaining large amounts of concurrent connections open at the same time is required.
-A preferable technology would be Node.js; capable of running applications architected for high concurrency at a low performance cost.
-Node.js differs from other runtimes and servers such as it is designed around a non-blocking IO pattern as opposed to more tradition servers such as apache which block until an IO operation is complete.
+A preferable technology would be Node.js; capable of running applications designed for high concurrency at a low performance cost.
+Node.js differs from other runtimes and servers such as it is designed around a non-blocking IO pattern as opposed to more tradition servers such as apache that blocks until an IO operation is complete.